denali49/fabric-ca-k8s/README.md

 ```
 kubectl cp redis:/data/redis/hyperledger/fabric-ca/k8s/fabric-ca-server-config.yaml $PWD/fabric-ca-server-config.yaml
 ```
-Edit the CSR section of the fabric-ca-server-config.yaml file by changing the State (S) from "North Carolina" to "Texas" and the Organization (O) to Hyperchain Labs and the Organizational Unit (OU) to Energy.
+Edit the CSR section of the fabric-ca-server-config.yaml file by changing the State (S) from "North Carolina" to "Texas" and the Organization (O) to Hyperchain Labs and the Organizational Unit (OU) to Energy and then save your changes.
 Next, run the following command in the terminal to copy our modified file back to the container so we can use it to start the Fabric CA Server.
 ```
 kubectl cp $PWD/fabric-ca-server-config.yaml redis:/data/redis/hyperledger/fabric-ca/k8s/fabric-ca-server-config.yaml
 ```